This post was contributed by Jared Cornell, Customer and Marketing Specialist at ProProfs.

 - 52% find it hard to believe in AI and find it biased.

 Further, it’s important to have a clear-cut understanding of your business goals and team motivation.
 Any automation is only as efficient and as fast as the professional using it.
-In-house employee empowerment and motivation play critical roles in bringing success to digital transformation strategy in eCommerce.
+In-house employee empowerment and motivation play critical roles in bringing success to digital transformation consulting in eCommerce.

 Now that we have discussed the major issues let’s move ahead to find out the upcoming trends and future of eCommerce in the light of digital transformation.